zhu-weijie/mcp-remote-server/docs/milestone02.md

 #### **Design the Architecture-as-Code (AaC)**

-The following artifacts define the architectural changes for this issue.

 *   **Logical View (C4 Component Diagram)**

     *This diagram shows the new logical components being introduced *inside* the existing FastAPI service.*